landtechnologies/technical-challenge/README.md

 - Aim to spend **no more than 3 hours** on the challenge (hint - we're looking for informed decisions around scope, and a minimum viable solution instead of an "all-the-bells-and-whistles" solution)
 - We are wary of your personal time and account for this.
 We would rather see de-scoping than hours and hours of extra work!
 - We value simplicity... "less is more"
-- We value elegant solutions
+- We value elegant solutions and clean code
 - We __*really*__ value tests (especially test-driven code as it is central to how we work!)
-- We value clean, concise, understandable documentation (a `README.md` is sufficient) as an entry point to the solution.
+- We value clean, concise, understandable documentation (a `README.md` is sufficient) as part of communication and an entry point to the solution.
 Remember "less is more", examples of things you may choose to include:
   - A statement of the problem and proposed solution
   - A link to the running application
   - How to run the application and/or tests